cellist/Lilypond-Sheet-Music/README.md

 ## My setup

 I am doing all this type-setting in Unix environments.
-I tried TrueOS recently, but I am going back to Debian-based Linux distribution, and Fedora - my current favourite.
+I tried [TrueOS](https://www.trueos.org/) recently, but I am going back to Debian-based Linux distributions, and Fedora - my current favourite.
 I am a very bare-bones type of guy so my setup is as follows:

 	* [git](https://git-scm.com/) from the command line for version management (obviously :wink:)